RAP-group/guidelines/CODE_OF_CONDUCT.md

 - Provide career advice and assist you in finding a position following your graduation.
 I will give advice and feedback on your career goals, and encourage you to explore opportunities both outside and within academia as suits your interests and progress.

-## The RAP Group is committed to an harassment-free policy
+## The RAP Group is committed to a harassment-free policy

 We value the participation of every member of our community and want to ensure that every member has an enjoyable and fulfilling learning and working experience.
-Accordingly, everyone who participates in any XX Lab project is expected to show respect and courtesy to other members at all time.
+Accordingly, everyone who participates in any RAP Group project is expected to show respect and courtesy to other members at all time.
 To make clear what is expected, I ask all members of the RAP Group to conform to the following Code of Conduct:
 Joseph Casillas, as head of the RAP Group, and all lab members, are dedicated to a harassment-free experience for everyone, regardless